Is the License Server being hosted on froglogic side?¶

 The License Server will not communicate with a froglogic or any other server whatsoever.
 One priority for us is that customers which can not allow such communication should also be able to use floating licenses.

-Can I move the License Server onto a different machine later on?
+Can I move the License Server onto a different machine later on or change the port it is using?¶

 The License Server has not been able to acquire a license in the expected time.